 Peer Support Centre: We're here to listen.

-Volunteer applications are open until May 16 and as such, we do not send final acceptances into training until after the closing date!
+Volunteer applications will close May 9 and as such, we do not send final acceptances into training until after the closing date!
+Announcements will be posted on our website and social media when applications officially open.

 Approximately 20-40 new volunteers are accepted each year.
 Successful applicants will complete 46 hours of crisis management, suicide intervention, and supportive listening training.
 All training dates are mandatory!